roidrage/paperplanes/_posts/2012-12-27-a-plea-for-client-library-instrumentation.md

 end, e.g. the slow query log, allows you to pinpoint issues to the network, to increased latency, or to parsing responses.

+If the other end is not under your control, it's just as important to have this data available.
+Having good metrics on request latencies to an external service, even a database hosted by a third party, gives you a minimum amount of confidence that while you maybe can't fix the underlying problem, you at least have the data to show where the problem is most likely to be.
+Useful data to have when approaching the third party vendor or hosting company about the issue.

 Rails has set a surprisingly good example, by way of [ActiveSupport::Notifications](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html).
 Controller requests are instrumented just as database queries of any kind.